The library is closed, but we can still help you! Click on any question below to expand the answer.

 Yes, our Youth Services Librarians have curated a list of their favorite resources for children, parents & educators to help narrow down your choices: Librarians’ Top Picks

-My high school student was planning on visiting colleges this Spring.
+My high school student was planning on visiting colleges, but many campuses are closed.
 What virtual options are there?

 The State University of New York has virtual tours of its many campuses across the state.
 This list includes SUNY schools, Suffolk County Community Colleges, Cornell University, FIT and many more.